Green Love Representative

 From dreams of windmill installations at State to engineering his way to help villagers have water, Calvin has a lot going on.
 In his last year at SDSU, he wants to make a lasting impression that makes an impact.
 We dove in to learn more about his journey, advice, and current projects.

 Cassie Weinberg and Sabrina Sessarego are The Green Love Commission’s newest leaders for the 2018-2019 school year!
 Cassie will serve as the new Green Love Commissioner and Green Office Certification intern at Sustainable SDSU.
 Sabrina will serve as the A.S.
 Sustainability Representative.
 Campus Sustainability caught up with both leading ladies to ask them about about their sustainable habits and how they plan to spread sustainable practices at SDSU and in San Diego.

-Professor Erlinde Cornelis currently teaches marketing research as an Assistant Professor of Marketing here in the SDSU Fowler College of Business.
-Erlinde exemplifies a sustainable leader by challenging her students to think critically and ethically about the world around them, especially through the lense of business and marketing.
-In 2017 and 2018 she was named the Most Influential Professor in Marketing in the Fowler College of Business.
-Her main area of interest in research is persuasian and people's resistance to it.
+Professor Erlinde Cornelis currently teaches marketing research as an Assistant Professor of Marketing here at the SDSU Fowler College of Business.
+Erlinde exemplifies a sustainable leader by challenging her students to think critically and ethically about the world around them, especially through the lens of business and marketing.
+In 2018 and 2017 she was named the Most Influential Professor in Marketing in the Fowler College of Business.
+Her main area of interest in research is persuasion and people's resistance to it.
 How do the words "eco" and "green" and "climate" make people feel and act?
 How can companies and organizations equip themselves with the most effective marketing plan to reach a broader audience to catalyze social and environmental change?

 From doing research in Hawaii and American Samoa to teaching various classes on campus, Dr. Levine has a lot to share with us.
 Learn more about what she has found through her work and how to get involved with research!